cacer019/CSCI_5801/Project1/Readme.md

 csv file if it is not under "Project1/".

 ### Special case: Audit file location
-The csv file will be placed under the current working directory, which should be Project1.
+The csv file will be placed alongside the current working directory, which should be Project1.